kjell-van-straaten/FJSP-SLGF/readme.md

 2 - heuristics
 Simple heuristics/algorithms implemented for benchmarking purposes

-3 - SLEGA
+3 - SLGF
-The SLEGA outlined in the paper.
+The SLGF outlined in the paper.
+Also has the vanila EGA which is the base of the SLGF.

+Rnning code:

+ADD